Introduction to a proposed book

 archae (bacteria) and eubacteria

-that is not enclosed in a nucleus and there is little internal structure.
-Eukaryotic cells
+although there is no nucleus to contain it, and there is little internal structure.

-are larger and have a complex internal organization including a nucleus which houses
+Eukaryotic cells are larger and have a complex internal organization including a nucleus

-the DNA in chromosomes, and specialized structures called organelles that are
+which houses the DNA in chromosomes, and specialized structures include organelles that

 GEOLOGIC TIME